Atma Siddhi: Composition of the poem

-At Nadiad, Kaira District of Gujarat, one of the disciple of Shrimad, Sobhagyabhai requested him to put up the subject matter of the letter in a poetry form, as it would be difficult to memorise the letter.
+At Nadiad, Kheda district of Gujarat, one of the disciple of Shrimad, Sobhagyabhai requested him to put up the subject matter of the letter in a poetry form, as it would be difficult to memorise the letter.
 Hence at this suggestion, Shrimad composed the 142 verse poetry in Gujarati called Atma-siddhi.
-According to the legend, when Sobhagyabha requested Shrimad, it was already night time.
+According to the legend, when Sobhagyabhai requested Shrimad, it was already night time.
 Hence, when Shrimad composed and wrote down the verses—all 142 verses within 90 minutes—his another disciple Ambalal stood with a lantern in hand while Shrimad was writing.
 He then instructed Ambalal to make out four copies of the manuscript and give one copy each to his disciples; Sobhagyabhai, Ambalal himself, Lalluji Maharaj and Zaveri Maneklal Ghelabhai.
 He instructed Lalluji to study and reflect upon the Atmasiddhi in solitude.

-Influence
+Influences

 By propounding the six fundamental truths or steps, Shrimad basically summarized what ancient Jain philosophers had been saying in various texts.
 Shrimad had studied various Jain scriptures and many great books written by Jain Acharyas.
 The background to his philosophy of six steps lies in one particular verse in a book called Adhyatma-saar by 17th century Jain philosopher-monk Yasovijaya which says:

 Which means: “(To believe that) There is no soul, it is not eternal, it is not the author, it is not the sufferer, there is no liberation and there is no path to achieve the salvation are the six steps of faithlessness".